thomaswiemann/thomaswiemann.github.io/index.md

 ## Working papers

 **Optimal Categorical Instrumental Variables** \
- Revise and Resubmit at the _Journal of Business & Economic Statistics_.\
+ Revision requested at the _Journal of Business & Economic Statistics_.\
  [<a style="cursor:pointer;" onclick="toggleVisibility('abstract_CIV');">abstract</a>; [arXiv](https://arxiv.org/abs/2311.17021); [R package](https://thomaswiemann.com/civ/)].
 <div id="abstract_CIV" style="display:none;">
 This paper discusses estimation with a categorical instrumental variable in settings with potentially few observations per category.
 The proposed categorical instrumental variable estimator (CIV) leverages a regularization assumption that implies existence of a latent categorical variable with fixed finite support achieving the same first stage fit as the observed instrument.
 In asymptotic regimes that allow the number of observations per category to grow at arbitrary small polynomial rate with the sample size, I show that when the cardinality of the support of the optimal instrument is known, CIV is root-n asymptotically normal, achieves the same asymptotic variance as the oracle IV estimator that presumes knowledge of the optimal instrument, and is semiparametrically efficient under homoskedasticity.
 Under-specifying the number of support points reduces efficiency but maintains asymptotic normality.
 In an application that leverages judge fixed effects as instruments, CIV compares favorably to commonly used jackknife-based instrumental variable estimators.